orbital23-rpgym/RPGym/docs/style.md

 ### Variables

+React contexts are to be named in `PascalCase`.

-Most variable names are to be named using `camelCase`.
+Most other variable names are to be named using `camelCase`.
 Constants with literal values are to be named in `SCREAMING_SNAKE_CASE`.

 Booleans should be named with a verb that helps describe its purpose (usually "is", "should", "has", "can", "did", "will"; e.g. `isValid`, `hasOngoingQuest`)